-Sean McCann has called Kalamazoo County home for 31 years.
-Sean was drawn to public service as a student at Western Michigan University and spent his first years out of college working to build his community from the ground up as executive director of the Vine Neighborhood Association.
+Sean McCann has called Kalamazoo home for 33 years.
+Sean was drawn to public service while growing up and during his education at Western Michigan University.
+Upon graduation, he started working to create a better community as Executive Director of the Vine Neighborhood Association.

-In 2010, McCann was elected to serve the City of Kalamazoo, Kalamazoo Township, City of Parchment and Cooper Township as the 60th District State Representative.
-During this time, he was a member of the Appropriations Committee.
-McCann proudly voted to expand health insurance to over 600,000 Michiganians and raise Michigan’s minimum wage.
-He also voted against stripping collective bargaining rights from working families and fought for high quality public education from early childhood and K-12 to higher education and trade schools.
-Additionally, McCann proposed legislation to end the practice of “gerrymandering” by establishing an independent citizen redistricting committee.
+In 2010, Sean was elected Michigan State Representative for the 60th District, representing over the course of two terms the City of Kalamazoo, Kalamazoo Township, City of Parchment and Cooper Township.
+He served on the House Appropriations Committee and proudly voted to expand health insurance to over 600,000 Michigan residents and raise Michigan’s minimum wage.
+He also voted against stripping collective bargaining rights from working families and fought for high quality public education from early childhood to higher education or trade school.
+Sean proudly proposed legislation to end the practice of gerrymandering in Michigan by creating an independent citizen redistricting committee.

-Since taking office as Senator for the 20th District in January 2019, McCann has introduced legislation that would safeguard our water, reform our elections, and protect workers’ wages and health.
-He serves on the Senate Committee on Appropriations, Senate Committee on Energy & Technology, and Senate Committee on Natural Resources.
+In 2018, Sean was elected to represent the 20th State Senate District.
+As Senator, Sean introduced legislation to safeguard our drinking water, reform our elections, and protect workers’ wages and their health.
+He serves on the Senate Committee on Appropriations, Senate Committee on Energy and Technology (minority vice-chair) and the Senate Committee on Natural Resources (minority vice-chair).